Generating numbers of rings graded by amenable and supramenable groups: Introduction

+Our use of the adjective ``amenable" to refer to a subset of a group with this property is a novel one.
+Nevertheless, the authors regard it as an appropriate choice of word because the concept is a generalization of the usual notion of an amenable group.
+Specifically, a group $G$ is amenable if and only if the set $G$ is amenable with respect to $G$ in the sense of Definition~1.2.
+Tarski \cite{Tar} proved that the amenability of a subset $X$ of a group $G$ is equivalent to the nonexistence of a paradoxical decomposition of $X$ with respect to $G$ (see \S 2.4 below).
+Moreover, Rosenblatt \cite{Rosenblatt1} characterized amenable subsets using a generalization of E. F\o lner's \cite{Folner} well-known condition characterizing amenable groups.

+We employ a modified version (see Definition 2.20 below) of Rosenblatt's characterization to prove our main result, Theorem A, about graded rings with amenable support.

+\begin{thmA} Let $G$ be a group and $R$ a ring graded by $G$ such that the following two conditions hold. \begin{enumerate*} \item There is a positive integer $r$ such that, for every $g\in G$, $R_g\cong (R_1)^i$ as right $R_1$-modules for some $i=0,\dots, r$. \item The support of $R$ is amenable with respect to $G$. \end{enumerate*} Then $R$ has UGN if and only if $R_1$ has UGN. \end{thmA}

+Note that, in the statement of Theorem A and throughout the paper, we interpret $S^0$ to be the zero $S$-module (left or right, depending on context) for any ring $S$.
+We point out that there is also a dual version of Theorem A involving left $R_1$-modules and \emph{right amenable} subsets (see Corollary 3.1 below, as well as the paragraph preceding it).

+Theorem A leads directly to our next result, Theorem B, which treats rings graded by amenable groups and provides three ring-theoretic characterizations of the property of amenability for groups.
+In the statement of this result and subsequently, we will employ several terms specific to this paper that pertain to a ring $R$ graded by a group $G$.
+We say that the grading is \emph{full} if ${\rm Supp}(R)=G$.
+Moreover, we will refer to the grading as \emph{free} (respectively, \emph{projective}) if the homogeneous components are all finitely generated free (respectively, projective) right $R_1$-modules or all finitely generated free (respectively, projective) left $R_1$-modules.

+We call the grading \emph{boundedly free} if there exists a positive integer $r$ such that at least one of the following two conditions is satisfied. \begin{itemize} \item For each $g\in G$, there is an integer $i\in [0,r]$ such that $R_g\cong \left (R_1\right )^i$ as right $R_1$-modules. \item For each $g\in G$, there is an integer $i\in [0,r]$ such that $R_g\cong \left (R_1\right )^i$ as left $R_1$-modules. \end{itemize} If the grading is free but not boundedly free, then it is said to be \emph{unboundedly free}.

+The grading is referred to as \emph{boundedly projective} if there is a positive integer $r$ such that at least one of the following two statements is true. \begin{itemize} \item For each $g\in G$, $R_g$ is a direct summand in $\left (R_1\right )^r$ as a right $R_1$-module. \item For each $g\in G$, $R_g$ is a direct summand in $\left (R_1\right )^r$ as a left $R_1$-module. \end{itemize} A projective grading is described as \emph{unboundedly projective} if it is not boundedly projective.

+It is important to bear in mind that crossed products are fully graded and boundedly free.
+Furthermore, every strong grading is necessarily both full and projective (see \cite[Theorem 3.1.1]{NO}).

-\begin{thmA} The following four statements are equivalent for a group $G$. \begin{enumerate*} \item G is amenable. \item Every ring freely and fully graded by $G$ has UGN if and only if its base ring has UGN. \item Every crossed product of $G$ over a ring $R$ has UGN if and only if $R$ has UGN. \item Every skew group ring of $G$ over a ring $R$ has UGN if and only if $R$ has UGN. \end{enumerate*} \end{thmA}
+\begin{thmB} The following four statements are equivalent for a group $G$. \begin{enumerate*} \item G is amenable. \item Every ring with a full and boundedly free $G$-grading has UGN if and only if its base ring has UGN. \item Every crossed product of $G$ over a ring $R$ has UGN if and only if $R$ has UGN. \item Every skew group ring of $G$ over a ring $R$ has UGN if and only if $R$ has UGN. \end{enumerate*} \end{thmB}